gitandy/HamCC/README.md

 Some graphical loggers (i.e. [DragonLog](https://github.com/gitandy/DragonLog?tab=readme-ov-file#dragonlog)) are
 able to watch for ADI file changes from other programs and immediately import new QSOs.

+### Initial state

+If you start HamCC with an already existing ADIF file it will set the state of the last QSO (date, time, band, mode) and collect all available calls for the worked before check.

 CassiopeiaConsole minilanguage
 ------------------------------
 The single words must conform to a format to be evaluated as valid QSO information.